 The Automobile Driving Museum has a remarkable, rotating collection of nearly 150 classic, antique and historic cars, all with their retro color schemes, snazzy hood ornaments.
 On Sundays, guests are given a rare opportunity to take a drive in a piece of history, as they are whisked around in a pristine classic car.

 The main museum is single level building that contains mostly rare, beautifully restored automobiles from the 20s and 30s.
-You will find a few Ford, Dodges, and Chevy’s, but this collection is more about the luxury cars.
-There is also a massive collection of hood ornaments, and large library available for automotive research.
+You will find a few Ford, Dodges, and Chevy’s, but this collection is more about luxury cars.
+There is also a massive collection of hood ornaments, and a large library available for automotive research.

 With three full floors and over 300,000 square feet of exhibit space, the Peterson houses one of the most extensive galleries of cars and motorcycles, intended to show not only the beauty of cars but to educate its visitors.